VegOut

 The version of you that expired

-Here's the part that makes the loneliness sharp: you are often complicit in maintaining the outdated version.
+Here's the part that makes the loneliness sharp: people are often complicit in maintaining the outdated version.
 You let your dad tell the story about you being scared of dogs because correcting him feels like more work than it's worth.
 You let your old friend group tease you about being "the responsible one" even though you haven't been that person in six years.
 You perform the expired self because it's the price of admission to the room.

 And then you wonder why you feel so alone at the table.